parthivrmenon/aws_saa/22_data_alaytics.md

 # Amazon Athena

-Athena is a serverless interactive query service that allows you to query data in S3 using standard SQL (built on top of Presto)
+Athena is a serverless `interactive query service` that allows you to query data in S3 using standard SQL (built on top of Presto/Trino)

 You are charged $5 per TB of data scanned.

 Athena is commonly used with QuickSight for data analysis and visualization.

 ## Performance considerations
-* use Columnar data formats (Parquet, ORC) for better performance (You can use `Glue` to convert data to columnar format)
+* use Columnar data formats (Parquet, ORC) for better performance (You can use Glue to convert data to columnar format)
 * compress data to reduce storage and improve query performance (Gzip, Snappy)
 * partition datasets in S3 using key prefixes to reduce the amount of data scanned
 * use larger (>128MB) files to minimize overhead.